yanofsky/la-2022-primary-shapefiles/Readme.md

 ## Creating the files yourself

 To create the files yourself, run the `create-shapefiles.ipynb` Jupyter notebook.
-It requires Python 3.7, pandas, geopandas, fiona, and requests.
+It requires Python 3.7, pandas, geopandas, fiona, requests and xlrd.
 So:

-`pip install pandas geopandas fiona requests`
+`pip install pandas geopandas fiona requests xlrd`

 ## Merging election results with the geodata